 Spiced blueberry slab pie takes one of summer’s simplest pleasures and scales it up so there’s enough to share.
 You can use any shortcuts you want–store bought pastry or frozen berries–to make this big ole beauty.
-Just don’t forget that you’ll need double the ice cream.

 The crust may tear in places when being rolled to size or transferred to the baking sheet, but it patches easily.-Cynthia Graubart

 Yes, these leftovers freeze well.
 Let the pie cool completely, gather up whatever is leftover, and wrap it tightly.
 Freeze for up to 2 months.
 When you decide it’s time for pie again, thaw at room temperature.
 If you want to reheat it, you can pop the thawed pie into a 350ºF oven until warmed through, about 10 minutes.

 How do you make a lattice pie crust?

 Lattice tops are easy to make using individual strips of dough.
 For step by step instructions, with photos, check out this tutorial on How to Make a Lattice Pie Crust.